EMart86/SwiftDataProvider/README.md

 So, we reviewed our code and rethought of how we could improve and reduce code and there your are:

-1) No need for thouse Generics in SwiftDataProvider
+1) No need for those Generics in SwiftDataProvider
 ```swift
 private var swiftDataProvider: SwiftDataProvider?
 ```